DerErizzle/JBPPP2/README.md

 steam's game id, can be easily got by going to the game on steam and right click -> properties used for identifying the game in the program

+* appname:

+Epic Games's game id, used for detection, note: Epic games will be only be detected if you dont have the game on steam

 * exe:

 The name of the executable file inside steamapps/common/GAMENAME/GAMENAME.exe